Skip to content

 2 Scope

-This Procedure applies to all academic and professional Employees.
+This Procedure applies to all continuing, fixed-term, and contingent-funded Employees.

 3 Procedure Overview